joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/16/style/wildfire-donations-clothes-how-to-help.html

 **David Lynch, Maker of Florid and Unnerving Films, Dies at 78**\
-`A visionary, his films included “Eraserhead,” “Blue Velvet” and “Mulholland Drive,” which was considered his masterwork.`\
+`A visionary, his films included “Eraserhead,” “Blue Velvet” and “Mulholland Drive,” considered his masterwork.
+He brought his skewed view to the small screen with “Twin Peaks.”`\
 https://nytimes.com/2025/01/16/movies/david-lynch-dead.html

 **Anthony Richardson will be a Top 10 fantasy football QB in 2025 and more divisive opinions**\